MikeHopley/ftl-ships-strategy/index.md

 ## Crystal B

-You cannot touch Zoltan ships initially, and can cripple but not kill automated ships.
+You cannot touch Zoltan ships initially, and can cripple but not kill automated ships*.
 In the worst possible case, you could be forced into a Zoltan sector 2 where you'll have to run from many fights.

 Cloaking also provides good defence, so consider delaying shield upgrades in the hope of finding a weapon.